-Amending the section 4960 excise tax on remuneration exceeding \$1 million currently paid by tax-exempt organizations to certain "covered employees," by expanding the definition of "covered employee" to include all current or former employees of the tax-exempt (not just the five highest-paid employees in tax years since 2016).
-The House bill included an identical provision.
+• Amending the section 4960 excise tax on remuneration exceeding \$1 million currently paid by tax-exempt organizations to certain "covered employees," by expanding the definition of "covered employee" to include all employees of the tax-exempt (not just the five highest-paid employees).
+The provision would also capture certain former employees employed by the tax-exempt organization after December 31, 2016; the House bill and SFC draft would have captured former employees but without any date limitation.